 From 1905 until 1910, perhaps as a result in the change in title from 4th County of London (King’s Colonial) Imperial Yeomanry to King’s Colonials, all the Squadrons (British African, British American, British Asian, Australian and for short period, New Zealand and then as a Troop of the British African Squadron) of the King’s Colonials wore matching pairs of collar badges of the same design as the Squadron headdress badges.
-One of the first known dated photographs (Figure 209) of matching Squadron headdress and collar badges being worn is that of Sydney Herbert Bywater Harris taken in October 1905 upon his joining ‘B’ (British American) Squadron.Figures 209 and 210: Sergeant Sydney Herbert Bywater Harris upon joining ‘B’ Squadron (British American) taken in October 1905 with close-up image showing his ‘B’ Squadron (British American) headdress and matching collar badge(s) (Carole McEntee-Taylor: From Colonial Warrior to Western Front Flyer: The Five Wars of Sydney Herbert Bywater Harris.
+One of the first known dated photographs (Figures 200-201 of matching Squadron headdress and collar badges being worn is that of Sydney Herbert Bywater Harris taken in October 1905 upon his joining ‘B’ (British American) Squadron.Figure 200: Photograph of Sergeant Sydney Herbert Bywater Harris upon joining ‘B’ Squadron (British American) taken in October 1905 showing his ‘B’ Squadron (British American) headdress and matching collar badge(s) (Carole McEntee-Taylor: From Colonial Warrior to Western Front Flyer: The Five Wars of Sydney Herbert Bywater Harris.
 London: Pen and Sword, 2015).

 The one notable exception to the wearing of matching collar badges was the Australasian Squadron.
 Photographs of Troopers of ‘C’ Squadron (Australasian) do not show them to be wearing a collar badge modeled on the Australasian Squadron headdress badge (KK 1376).
 There has been no photographic evidence identified of Australasian collar badges being worn nor have any ever appeared on the market or in private or publicly available collections.
 The Australasian headdress badges were either worn without collar badges or with the first pattern Regimental inter-twined KC collar badges or with the later Australian Squadron collar badges.